L2oukmane/Project-Conference-page/README.md

-# Personalportfolio for module-1
+# Cpastone Project for module-1

-> This is a complete version of my portfolio page project.
+> This is a complete version of my Capstone project.

 My goal here is to Build a personal portfolio site from scratch, focusing on building the mobile version first. take a look at what i'v built [Live Demo](https://l2oukmane.github.io/Portfolio/). 🙂